 With just two months remaining, we have much work to be done.
 Remember to include recruitment as part of every Council program and encourage every Knight to recruit at least one new member.
 Our goal is still attainable with your commitment and hard work.
 Please contact Worthy State Warden and Membership Director Kevin McCarthy if you have questions or need help.
 He can be reached at firstname.lastname@example.org.

-I challenge you Grand Knights and District Deputies to claim your spot at the top.
-Grand Knights join your top five brothers: Gary Kluthe of Council 17036 at 350% of goal; Manual Chimal of Council 14804 at 325% of goal; Charles Goldsmith of Council 5221 at 250%; Javier Negrete of Council 1806 at 211%; and Lawrence Samson, Jr. at 150%.
-District Deputies give your brother Gonzolo Ortiz of District 28, who has posted a 122% increase over goal, some competition.
+I challenge you Members, Grand Knights and District Deputies to claim your spot at the top.
+Grand Knights join these five brothers who are at the top: Gary Kluthe of Council 17036 at 450% of goal, Manual Chimal of Council 14804 at 325% of goal, Charles Goldsmith of Council 5221 at 267% of goal, Javier Negrete of Council 1806 at 211% of goal, or Joe Guerrero of Council 3510 at 180% of goal.
 Brother Knights, is there not one of you who can recruit more than the 18 members recruited by Albert Ustaszewski from Council 8305?
-Remember to submit the membership forms as soon as possible so that your efforts can be counted.
+Remember to submit membership forms as soon as possible so that your efforts can be counted.

 During a ceremony held last month at the New Tempe Aid to Women Center, Most Reverend Thomas J. Olmsted, Bishop of Phoenix, joined me and Joe Kendra, Executive Director for the Aid to Women Center to receive a new ultrasound machine.
 Local Knights and center Staff joined Bishop Olmsted in the blessing of the new Ultrasound machine.
 Bishop Olmsted congratulated the fundraising efforts of the Knights, and thanked center staff for their dedication in truly helping local pregnant women.